-Section 1 of this bill requires the court to conduct a hearing as soon as practicable on an application for a writ of habeas corpus by, or on behalf of, a person who is alleged to be a person with mental illness or who has been found to be a person with mental illness
+Section 1 of this bill requires the court to conduct a hearing as soon as practicable on an application for a writ of habeas corpus by, or on behalf of, a person who is alleged to be a person with mental illness or who has been found to be a person with mental illness.
+It if the application is made before the initial hearing on the petition for the involuntary court-ordered admission of the person to a mental health facility or to a program of community-based or outpatient services.

 Existing law defines a person with mental illness to include a person whose capacity is diminished as a result of mental illness to the extent that the person presents a clear and present danger of harm to himself or herself.
 A person presents a clear and present danger of harm to himself or herself if there exists a reasonable probability that the person will harm himself or herself unless the person is admitted to a mental health facility.
-(NRS 433A.115) Section 1.3 of this bill revises this definition to provide that the person presents a clear and present danger of harm to himself or herself in there exists a reasonable probability that the person will harm himself or herself unless the person is required to participate in a program of community-based or outpatient services.
+(NRS 433A.115) Section 1.3 of this bill revises this definition to provide that the person presents a clear and present danger of harm to himself or herself if there exists a reasonable probability that the person will harm himself or herself unless the person is required to participate in a program of community-based or outpatient services.

 Existing law requires that, after the filing of a petition to involuntarily admit a person alleged to be a person with mental illness to a mental health facility or certain other services, the court shall cause two or more physicians or licensed psychologists, one of whom must always be a physician, to examine the person.
 A physician or psychologist who examines the person must submit to the court a written summary of his or her findings and evaluation not later than 24 or 48 hours before the hearing on the petition, depending on the circumstances of the admission.
-(NRS 433A.240) Section [1] 1.7 of this bill revises these provisions to require the physician or psychologist to submit the written summary of findings and evaluation not later than [the time of] 24 hours before the hearing on the petition.
+(NRS 433A.240) Section 1.7 of this bill revises these provisions to require the physician or psychologist to submit the written summary of findings and evaluation not later than 24 hours before the hearing on the petition.